Embassy of the Philippines, Ottawa: Staff and activities

-The Philippine Embassy in Ottawa is provisionally headed by a chargé d'affaires, pending the reception of a new ambassador appointed by the Philippine government.
-The current chargée d'affaires is Rea G. Oreta, while the last resident ambassador was Maria Andrelita S. Austria, who was appointed to the position by President Bongbong Marcos on November 8, 2022.
-Prior to becoming Ambassador, Austria, a career diplomat, served as Consul General at the Philippine Consulate General in Vancouver.
-Her appointment was confirmed by the Commission on Appointments on December 7, 2022, and she presented her credentials to Governor General Mary Simon on March 28, 2023.
+The Philippine Embassy in Ottawa is currently headed by Ambassador Jose Victor V. Chan-Gonzaga, who was appointed to the position by President Bongbong Marcos on January 23, 2025.
+Prior to his appointment as ambassador, Chan-Gonzaga, a career diplomat, served as the DFA's Assistant Secretary for American Affairs, and prior to that served as consul general at the Philippine Embassy in Washington, D.C.
+His appointment was confirmed by the Commission on Appointments on February 4, 2025, and he presented his credentials to Governor General Mary Simon on September 15, 2025.

-Notable diplomats deployed to the Embassy include Francisco Noel Fernandez, who topped the 1994 Philippine Bar Examination and was appointed as its Deputy Chief of Mission in September 2016, and Buenaflor Cruz, who while serving at the Embassy was charged in 2014 with human trafficking involving the exploitation of a 26-year-old Filipino woman who was hired as a nanny.
+Notable diplomats deployed to the embassy include Francisco Noel Fernandez, who topped the 1994 Philippine Bar Examination and was appointed as its deputy chief of mission in September 2016, and Buenaflor Cruz, who while serving at the embassy was charged in 2014 with human trafficking involving the exploitation of a 26-year-old Filipino woman who was hired as a nanny.

-Serving nearly a million Filipino Canadians, many of the Embassy's activities centre around fostering continuing relations between Filipinos in Canada and their home country.
+Serving nearly a million Filipino Canadians, many of the embassy's activities centre around fostering continuing relations between Filipinos in Canada and their home country.
 In 2014, it organized the first annual Winter Escapade, where Filipino Canadians are brought to the Philippines for a week-long tour of the country during the winter months.
 Organized in cooperation with the other Philippine diplomatic missions in Canada, as well as other government agencies, the first tour generated over C$1 million in economic output, with 60-65 percent of participants taking the trip more than once.
 It also organizes events in cooperation with the local Filipino community, such as an annual series of Christmas events and contests, and cultural exhibits at the Sentro Rizal.

-The Embassy exercises consular jurisdiction over eastern Ontario, Quebec and Atlantic Canada, where it services nearly 53,000 Filipinos, more than half of whom are in Quebec.
+The embassy exercises consular jurisdiction over eastern Ontario, Quebec and Atlantic Canada, where it services nearly 53,000 Filipinos, more than half of whom are in Quebec.